blw-ofag-ufag/poc-producers-share/README.md

 > [!NOTE]
 > This GitHub repository is used as a proof-of-concept and does not contain any official statistics from the federal office for agriculture.

+# 🎯 Goal of this project

+The goal of this project is to develop and test a proof-of-concept (POC) data pipeline that involves the following steps:

+1. **Data querying:** An R script, executed via GitHub Actions, queries the data from LINDAS using SPARQL.
+The Federal Office for Agriculture (FOAG) already uploads current market data to the [Linked Data Service](https://lindas.admin.ch/) (LINDAS).
+2. **Computation:** The script calculates the producer's share of the consumer's price and performs a seasonal decomposition.
+The results are stored on this public GitHub repository.
+3. **Visualization:** The results are visualized using [Datawrapper](https://www.datawrapper.de/), which generates an interactive chart embedded in an [HTML page](https://blw-ofag-ufag.github.io/poc-producers-share/).

+# 🤖 The tech stack

+This project makes use of the following technologies and programming languages.

+- **SPARQL:** A query language and protocol for Linked Open Data on the web, for example LINDAS, a linked data service for publishing data as knowledge graphs.
+- **R:** Handles data querying and computation.
+- **GitHub Actions:** Automates the execution of the R script.
+- **Datawrapper:** Creates and displays interactive visualizations.

 # Process documentation

 For this proof-of-concept, the following pipeline is tested: